learn-co-curriculum/dsc-conditional-probability/README.md

 ### Theorem 1 - Product Rule

-The **product rule** was used to derive the conditional probability formula above, but often used as is in situations where the conditional probability is easy to compute, but the probability of intersections of events isn't.
+The **product rule** was used to derive the conditional probability formula above, but is often used in situations where the conditional probability is easy to compute, but the probability of intersections of events isn't.

 The intersection of events $A$ and $B$ can be given by